hoangsonww/The-MovieVerse-Database/.github/README.md

     cordova emulate ios
     cordova emulate android
     ```
-11. Commit your Changes (Don't forget to create a branch for your feature):
+11. As you develop, be sure to save & commit your changes (and don't forget to create a branch for your new feature):
     ```bash
     git commit -m 'Add some AmazingFeature'
     ```
-12. Push to your Branch:
+12. Push to your branch:
     ```bash
     git push origin feature/AmazingFeature
     ```
-13. Open a Pull Request (if you want to merge your changes to our official app)
+13. Open a Pull Request (if you want to merge your changes to our official app!)
 14. Enjoy coding and [let me know](https://github.com/hoangsonww/The-MovieVerse-Database/discussions) if you have any questions!

 ## Privacy Policy